The Essential Steps for Employee Injury Care

 Continue to communicate with your key stakeholders throughout the transition.
 The employee may have follow-up visits or physical therapy sessions as they continue recovering, and the claims process may still be ongoing.
 Maintaining status updates will only help in closing the case.

 While we hope you never suffer an injury at your workplace, we also know that accidents happen.
-Being prepared with these five simple steps will hopefully make the process seem a little less daunting.
-So before you’re faced with an injury, develop an injury care plan, partner with an effective health care provider, and start communicating with your employees.
-In the meantime, feel free to ask our work health experts any questions you may have.
+Being prepared with these steps will hopefully make the process seem a little less daunting.
+So before you’re faced with an injury: develop an injury care plan, partner with an effective health care provider, and start communicating with your employees.